 Charlie's European predictions: Will the English trio all progress to the semi-finals?

-Man Utd and Wolves face Europa League last-eight showdowns, while Man City are one win away from the Champions League semis
+Wolves face a Europa League last-eight showdown, while Man City are one win away from the Champions League semis

 Charlie Nicholas returns with his European predictions ahead of the quarter finals of the Champions League and the Europa League.